 From 2018, I want to encourage further risk-taking and experimentation by developing this performance into a collaborative action.
 Guest collaborators will be invited to respond and contribute to the live action and a small audience will be encouraged to participate.
 Should you be interested in collaborating please get in touch via the contact form below.

-Intermix, a proposition for a performance installation, and an on-going series of collaborative performances in which I record a private performance to video where I resonate and record the sound of objects with my body and then send the resulting video to a collaborator.
-The collaborator then responds aurally to what they see, resulting in two recordings; the sound of the performance and my collaborator’s description.
-Save for a static installation or in this case an image, these recordings are the only clues to what has occurred; inviting listeners to imagine and visualise what has been performed from what they can hear.
+For each Intermix (propositions for performance installation), I record to video a new private performance where I resonate and record the sound of objects with my body.
+I then send the resulting video to a collaborator who then responds aurally to what they see, resulting in two recordings: the sound of the performance and my collaborator’s description.
+Save for either a static installation when exhibiting or a fragmented image detail when heard online, these are the only clues to what has occurred, inviting listeners to imagine and visualise what has been performed from what they can hear.

 Intermix 1 was trialed, performed and recorded in collaboration with Jennie Huggins, September 2017.
+The second Intermix features poet Mark Anthony Pearce and was published in March 2018.
 You can listen to these recordings here.

 OTHER WORK AND FURTHER INFORMATION